strongloop/strongloop/README.md

 # slc

-`slc` is a tool for StrongNode development.
+`slc` is a tool for application development with StrongLoop Suite.

 ## Install